 We have been implementing a company-wide ERP system to handle the business and financial processes within our operations and corporate functions.
 ERP implementations are complex and time-consuming projects that involve substantial expenditures on system software and implementation activities that can continue for several years.
 ERP implementations also require transformation of business and financial processes in order to reap the benefits of the ERP system.
 Our business and results of operations may be adversely affected if we experience operating problems and/or cost overruns during the ERP implementation process, or if the ERP system and the associated process changes do not give rise to the benefits that we expect.
-Additionally, if we do not effectively implement the ERP system as planned or if the system does not operate as intended, it could adversely affect the effectiveness of our internal controls over financial reporting.
+Additionally, we are in the process of integrating DVS's operations with our operations, including transitioning of DVS's business and financial processes to our ERP system.
+If we do not effectively implement the ERP system as planned, if the system does not operate as intended, or if we fail to properly integrate DVS's business and financial processes into our ERP system, our business, results of operations, and internal controls over financial reporting may be adversely affected.